 Graylog is a seamless log data tool that captures, collects, analyzes, and visualizes log data to give the insights you need about your applications' health and performance.

-The features of Graylog are:
+Features: The features of Graylog are:

 - Provides the insights you need to identify and stop threats from creating a huge security impact.